Efficient simulation of bi-periodic, layered structures based on the T-matrix method: Calculation method

 where a basis with multipolar functions of well defined helicity $s$ is chosen instead of the more commonly used electric and magnetic multipoles.
 Similar to the case of \PW{}s, these basis functions can be constructed by

-from TE and TM modes (see \cref{eq:vswsol}).
+from TE and TM modes (see Eq.
+(S3)).
 Functions of well defined helicity are solutions of the Maxwell equations in chiral media, whereas electric and magnetic modes themselves are not.
 For the radial dependence in $\bm{A}_{s,lm}^{(1)}$ ($\bm{A}_{s,lm}^{(3)}$) spherical Bessel (Hankel) functions of the first kind are used.
 The behavior of these functions separates the expansion into incident and scattered fields, respectively.
 Similarly to the Q-matrices that relate incoming and outgoing waves, the relation of the incident field coefficients $a_{s,lm}$ and scattered field coefficients $p_{s,lm}$ is expressed with

 where $\T$ is a finite matrix after a truncation of the series in $l$.
 The vectors $a$ and $p$ hold the corresponding expansion coefficients.
 The T-matrix itself can be obtained analytically for spherical objects \cite{mie1908,bohren1998,moroz2005}.
 This is also possible for spherical objects consisting of chiral materials by using $\bm{A}_{s,lm}^{(1)}$ and $\bm{A}_{s,lm}^{(3)}$ \cite{shang2016}.
 There are various methods to obtain the T-matrix of an arbitrary object, e.g. the extended boundary condition method \cite{waterman1965}, discrete dipole moment method \cite{mackowski2002}, and the use of full-wave solvers \cite{fruhnert2017,demesy2018}.
+The T-matrix of molecules can be obtained using the output of quantum-mechanical simulations \cite{fernandez-corbaton2020}.

 The translation addition theorem for the \VSW{}s \cite{cruzan1962,stein1961,tsang1985} simplifies the treatment of multiple scattering problems significantly.
-We can describe multiple scattering within the T-matrix formalism by the multiplication with the matrix $\bm{C}^{(3)}(-\bm{R})$ (see appendix~\ref{app:vswtransl}), resulting in the case of scatterers on a lattice in
+We can describe multiple scattering within the T-matrix formalism by the multiplication with the matrix $\bm{C}^{(3)}(-\bm{R})$ (see supplemental material), resulting in the case of scatterers on a lattice in

 In \cref{eq:tmatlatstart} we set the origin of the coordinate system at the position of one scatterer of the array -- since they are all equivalent we can choose one freely -- and use $a_0$ to describe the primary field incident on it, and $p_0$ for the total scattered field emanating from that scatterer.
 The sum over all lattice points $\bm{R}$ except the origin includes the re-scattering of the scattered field $p_{\bm{R}}$.
 Since the illumination is a \PW{} and all scatterers are identical, these fields can be expressed with the coefficients of the scattered field at the origin by $p_{\bm{R}} = \exp(\I \bm{k}_\parallel \bm{R}) p_0$ leading to